jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Sheep_show.md

 ENTRY FEE: $2.00 per class

 1. Enter online at https://sites.google.com/site/acffdsheepshow/home.
-Deadline for entries is Saturday, July 27, 2024.
+Deadline for entries is Saturday, July 27, {year}.
 2. Exhibitors must provide their own feed.
 Sawdust & straw provided.
 3. ALL sheep must be owned or leased by showing youth as of July 30.
 4. All animals must arrive on the grounds and be checked for health, registration, and class entries between noon and 9:00 p.m. on Monday before the fair.
 After check in, only scratches can be made.
-Animals must remain in the grounds until 9:00 p.m. on Saturday, August 10.
+Animals must remain in the grounds until 9:00 p.m. on Saturday, August {saturday}.
 All animals must be removed by 10:00 a.m.
 Sunday.
 Exhibitors are responsible for taking down and stacking their own pens and cleaning their area.
 5. BARN MEETING for all exhibitors, Tuesday at 6:00 p.m. in the show tent.
 6. HEALTH REGULATIONS — Same as Open Sheep Show.
 7. This show is open to youth 5-21 years of age (as of January 1) (Exhibitors less than 9 years must have a parent at ringside.)